 While this strap is the least secure, it’s often considered the best for Olympic lifting.
 This is the best strap when you need a quick release in lifting – like in the snatch and clean & jerk.
 Straps like the Attitude Nation Single-Loop strap were designed by Olympic lifter Jon North for Olympic lifters.

 This style strap is the least versatile, but most secure.
-The most well-known figure 8 strap is the Giant’s Pro Figure of 8.
+The figure-of-8 strap design is the basis for our Figure 8 Deadlift straps, which we made with extra padding to support the wrist during heavy pulls.
 This strap is ideal when performing maximal pulling lifts such as the deadlift and other strongman type pulling.

 This style strap doesn’t have a quick release, so it’s never recommend for power movements or occasions when dumping the bar may be required.
 These straps are often heavily made with a lot of material, as they’re designed for holding maximal loads.